-The literature shows contradictory results of the effectiveness of this type of intervention, which may be a factor as to why clinicians hesitant to incorporate expressive writing into their treatment program.
+The literature shows contradictory results of the effectiveness of this type of intervention, which may be a factor as to why clinicians are hesitant to incorporate expressive writing into their treatment program.
 Henry, Schlegel, Talley, Molix, and Bettencourt (2010) found that expressive writing only benefited a rural population for those individuals surviving breast cancer.
 Lancaster, Klein, and Heifner (need 2015) found no significant evidence that expressive writing can be considered an effective approach.
 Expressive writing tasks fit well within the framework of different psychological interventions and can be adapted for treatment, which is why the literature includes many different studies looking at a multitude of variables.
 However, it is important to focus on individual variables in order to determine the effectiveness of expressive writing for specific diagnoses and psychopathology.

 Posttraumatic Stress Disorder (PTSD) is a disorder involving reoccurring thoughts or experiences after a traumatic event or experience.
 The diagnosis is based on 20 symptoms structured into four different subsets.
 These subsets are as follows: re-experiencing, avoidance, negative alterations in cognition and mood, and arousal (Crespo & Mar Gomez, 2016).
-Research conducted on the effectiveness of expressive writing on Posttraumatic Stress Disorder symptoms has been less effective and shows outcomes that are not as effective as other studies (Sloan, Marx, & Greenberg, 2011).
-Thus, it is necessary to examine the effectiveness of expressive writing on posttraumatic growth.
-Posttraumatic growth is a positive experience after a traumatic event.
+Research conducted on the effectiveness of expressive writing on PTSD symptoms has been less successful and shows outcomes that are not as effective as other studies (Sloan, Marx, & Greenberg, 2011).
+Thus, it is necessary to examine the effectiveness of expressive writing on PTSD to create posttraumatic growth.
+Posttraumatic growth (PTG) is a positive experience after a traumatic event (Yilmaz & Zara, 2016).
 Expressive writing has been shown to be an effective method for reducing psychological distress among those suffering from trauma (Sloan, Marx, Epstein, & Lexington, 2007).
-Posttraumatic Stress Disorder is becoming more prominent in society, so it is important to examine the effectiveness of an expressive writing intervention and look at how effective this approach is in improving symptoms.
+PTSD is becoming more prominent in society, so it is important to examine the effectiveness of an expressive writing intervention and look at how effective this approach is in improving symptoms of PTSD, therefore leading to PTG.
 Speculation suggests that those meeting the criteria for moderate PTSD benefit more from expressive writing interventions as opposed to those with greater PTSD symptoms.
-A large sample size is needed to distinguish the effectiveness of expressive writing for those with moderate PTSD and severe PTSD.
-So, different studies will be looked at that measure posttraumatic growth, which can be defined as any positive change after a traumatic experience (Yilmaz & Zara, 2016).
 If particular studies are shown to benefit the patient and create a more positive lifestyle, then one can assume that it can be helpful in treating PTSD.

 Quality of life is another variable, related to PTSD and psychology health, that is worth examining with expressive writing interventions.
-Pennebaker and Graybeal (2001) suggested that expressive writing allows one to feel more connected with their surroundings.
+Quality of life is described as … measured by … Pennebaker and Graybeal (2001) suggested that expressive writing allows one to feel more connected with their surroundings.
 Furthermore, they explain that expressive writing allows people to see things in a different way and better understand themselves.
 By understanding the traumatic event, one is able to see things differently and perhaps look at the situation with a more positive mindset.
 The changes that occur after expressive writing may also allow one to find meaning in the traumatic event, thereby increasing the quality of life of that individual (Frankl, 1984).